 I have summarised everything that you will come to know and love (LOVE ❤) about the recipe in the points below:

 - Everyday ingredients: the ingredients needed are each simple and readily available.
 If your supermarket doesn't have beef osso bucco (beef shanks cut crossways), you will be able to get it from your local butcher.

-- Straightforward and easy: this recipe is fuss free and effortless.
+- Straightforward and simple: this easy recipe is fuss free and effortless.
 Once you have prepped the ingredients, it is only a matter of throwing it all into the pan and and letting it cook.
 The rich sauce and tender meat result from the preparation of complimentary ingredients.

 - Decadent dining: you might want to make this Italian recipe for a family gathering, partner, friend that you haven't seen in a long time or for a special occasion.
 The connective tissue breaks down during the cook time resulting in tender, fall apart meat.
-It really is an impressive looking dish that is not overly tricky to make, resulting in Italian comfort food at its finest 😁.
+It really is an impressive looking tasting that is not overly tricky to make, resulting in Italian comfort food at its finest 😁.

 - Easily adaptable: if you refer to my substitutions and variations section, you will see that there are options to use different proteins or make slight changes to switch up the recipe.

 - Freezer friendly: once the dish is cooked and cooled, portion into containers for easy meals when you don't have the energy or time to cook!

 The photo below is to show you everything you need to make the recipe.
 Please refer to the printable recipe card for specific ingredient measurements as well as detailed instructions.